vini3006/My-Projects/README.md

 # My Projects

-Here is a basic set of mini projects that demonstrates the fundamental principles of the C programming language.
+Here is a basic set of mini projects that demonstrates the fundamental principles of C programming language.

 ### Setting up
 Follow the instructions to run each program: